 Tips for Considerate Hot Springs Soaking

-- Don’t crowd people – If there is no room in any of the pools, then just wait till space comes available.
+• Don’t crowd people – If there is no room in any of the pools, then just wait till space becomes available.

-- Be aware that natural hot springs in Idaho are generally clothing optional.
-Just a warning for people that may feel uncomfortable with this.
+• Be aware that natural hot springs in Idaho are generally clothing optional.
+Just a warning for people who may feel uncomfortable with this.

 I hope I have inspired you to visit these best hot springs in Idaho.
 Writing it has made me want to get back there ASAP!